 - Drink in Craft Beer – Roanoke has no shortage of craft breweries to visit, including Ballast Point Brewing Company, which offers 128 beers on tap, a retail shop, and food.
 But don’t stop there.
-Check out smaller breweries the area, including Parkway Brewing Company in Salem and Flying Mouse Brewery in Botetourt County, which is focused on beer as part of an outdoor lifestyle.
+Check out smaller breweries in the area, including Parkway Brewing Company in Salem and Flying Mouse Brewery in Botetourt County, which is focused on beer as part of an outdoor lifestyle.

 - Visit the Taubman Museum of Art – The Taubman Museum of Art is located in an architectural building that showcases design elements from the Roanoke Valley area.
-The museum has modern and contemporary art, American art, folk art and more.
+The museum has modern and contemporary art, American art, folk art, and more.

-- Spend a day at Smith Mountain Lake – With 500 miles of shoreline, Smith Mountain Lake is a playground of watersports from kayaking, paddleboard, jet skiing and more.
+- Spend a day at Smith Mountain Lake – With 500 miles of shoreline, Smith Mountain Lake is a playground of watersports from kayaking, paddleboard, jet skiing, and more.
 Check out Mexico Viejo Bar and Cantina in Moneta and The Franklin County Distillery for craft spirits to freshen up and fill your belly after a day of fun on the lake.